osint-services/scan/README.md

     * Query Parameters
         * refresh (boolean): this can be either `true` or `false`.
 Defaults to `false`.
 It determines if a request should ignore the cache and build new search results for a given username.
 This can be useful if cached results are too old.

-Data is returned with the format of:
+Data is returned with the format of (e.g. searching for `osint-services` username):
 ```json
 [{
     "name": "GitHub",